-The CENTER FOR INTERNATIONAL LEGAL STUDIES, in cooperation with law faculties in Eastern Europe, the former republics of the Soviet Union, and select universities in Asia and Africa will offer short-term appointments to senior lawyers from (mainly) Common Law countries.
-These assignments are mostly during spring and autumn, but the occasional summer or winter assignment exists as well.
+The CENTER FOR INTERNATIONAL LEGAL STUDIES, in cooperation with law faculties in Eastern Europe, the former republics of the Soviet Union, and select universities in Asia and Africa will offer short-term appointments to highly experienced lawyers.
+Such a "Senior lawyer" has at least 15 years of significant practice experience in the area in which he or she proposes to lecture.
+Most applicants come from Common Law jurisdictions, but not exclusively.

-The term of teaching may be from two to six weeks and the length of appointment and dates of teaching are subject to negotiation between the appointee and the host university.
+The length of appointment and dates of teaching are subject to negotiation between the appointee and the host university.
+Assignments are mostly during spring and autumn, but the occasional summer or winter assignment exists as well.

 The subject areas are not limited.
-The purpose of the seminars will be to introduce particular areas of Common Law legal systems to the law students and junior faculty of the host university.
+The purpose of the seminars will be to introduce particular areas of (Common Law) legal systems to the law students and junior faculty of the host university.

 Due to COVID and Russia's invasion of Ukraine, the program has been on hiatus.
 As of 1 May 2023, we are accepting applications until further notice.